DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module0.md

 AND isLatest = 1
 ```
 - Security Management
-  - DBMSs provide various measures for securing databases against a
-variety of threats.
+  - DBMS's provide various measures for securing databases against a variety of threats.
 - Concurrency Control
   - DBMS utilises control protocols to handle concurrent access to data
 files that guarantee serialisability (think like google docs)